Nnablz/SnapSift/README.md

 # ⚖️ License
 Distributed under the MIT License.
 See LICENSE for more information.

-Developed by Muhammad Nabil Alfarizi Informatics Student at Telkom University
+Developed by Muhammad Nabil Alfarizi, Technology Information Student at Telkom University